web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/define.md

 - If the value is an object all keys are defined the same way.
 - If you prefix typeof to the key, it's only defined for typeof calls.

-For more information please visit [https://webpack.js.org/plugins/define-plugin/](https://webpack.js.org/plugins/define-plugin/).
+For more information please visit [webpack - DefinePlugin](https://webpack.js.org/plugins/define-plugin/).

 :::tip
 When using Rspack as the bundler, the supported types can be found in [Rspack.builtins.define](https://www.rspack.dev/config/builtins.html#builtinsdefine).